***************************************************************************************************** COMPILED AND EDITED BY GEOFF

 traffic in the area in the early 60s, allowing a great variety

 Napoleonic miniatures for the last 35 years.
 I have a collection

-of 3,500 hand painted 15 mm figures which I have put a lot
+of 3,500 hand painted 15 mm figures which I have put a lot of

-challenge of

-producing a model railway layout of a specific location
+producing a model railway layout of a specific location for a

-been told by numerous modellers that I have no hope of completing this
+numerous modellers that I have no hope of completing this task,

-divide the venture into 3 to make the task more manageable and resist
+venture into 3 to make the task more manageable and resist burn

 whole layout would see me conducting this task

 for many months with no variety and little satisfaction that I

 had really moved forward.